akka/akka/akka-docs-dev/rst/scala/http/client-side/host-level.rst

-.. _HostLevelApi:
+.. _host-level-api:

 Host-Level Client-Side API
 ==========================

-As opposed to the :ref:`ConnectionLevelApi` the host-level API relieves you from manually managing individual HTTP connections.
+As opposed to the :ref:`connection-level-api` the host-level API relieves you from manually managing individual HTTP connections.
 It autonomously manages a configurable pool of connections to *one particular target endpoint* (i.e. host/port combination).